collections and hosts touring exhibitions.

 The society also publishes a series of records volumes: some of these are transcriptions of records from the past, such as churchwardens’ accounts or diaries, with an explanatory introduction, and some use many sources to write a particular history, such as the history of Aynho.
 (The list of all the records volumes: this shows which are still available to buy.)

 If you are interested in history and in the locality please come and join us.
-Membership costs £13 per year (Join the society).
+Annual membership cost £15 for an individual member or £20 for two members living at the same address (Join the society).